kaiyao/battleships-dapp/README.md

 Ghost mode is normally on by default and it syncs clicks etc. which messes things up (since each player is supposed to do their own stuff rather than the same actions).
 If you need to change it go to localhost:3001 to access the browsersync configuration.
 Then click "Sync Options" on the left, and click "Disable All" to disable all synchorization.

 I have only tried the app in Chrome 68.
-Please try to Chrome if you have problems with other browsers.
+Please try to use Chrome if you have problems with other browsers.

 ### MetaMask
 Obviously, MetaMask must be configured to use the same Custom RPC (`http://<your ip>:8545`) for both browsers to be on the same private network and interact with each other.